 2. Poor diet (especially one lacking in iodine and selenium)

-A diet low in nutrient-rich foods, especially in iodine and selenium (which are trace minerals crucial for thyroid function), increases the risk for thyroid disorders.
+A diet low in nutrient-rich foods, especially in iodine and selenium (which are trace minerals crucial for thyroid function), increases the risk for hypothyroid disorders.
 The thyroid gland needs both selenium and iodine to produce adequate levels of thyroid hormones.
 (5) These nutrients also play other protective roles in the body.
 For example: severe selenium deficiency increases the incidence of thyroiditis because it stops activity of a very powerful antioxidant known as glutathione, which normally controls inflammation and fights oxidative stress.
-(6)
+(6) Getting on track with a hypothyroidism diet ensures that you get the appropriate amounts of selenium and iodine in your diet.

 3. Hormone imbalances